Are you a rookie gardener looking for a few simple tips to get started? It’s not too late!

 In previous years I was so hesitant to even begin my garden for fear of failure.
 The most freeing piece of advice I’ve received about gardening is “just plant it.”
 It’s not too late to try!

-When I stopped reading all the gardening forums about soil pH, fertilizer, composting, etc. (those are good things by the way, but for a rookie isn’t necessary yet) I felt immense freedom to “just plant it” and see what happens!
+When I stopped reading all the gardening forums about soil pH, fertilizer, composting, etc. (those are good things by the way, but for a rookie aren’t necessary yet) I felt immense freedom to “just plant it” and see what happens!
 With lots of sun, and some water, let me assure you that good things will happen in your garden as well.

 Do you have any simple tips to share with rookie gardeners?
 I would love to read them in the comments!